 I only have a few over my nose, and they've been there for a long time.
-However, when the sun comes out, or when I'm in hot country, I tend to get a few more (note: sun damage can happen as you get older, which is why I wear SPF 30 every day).
+However, when the sun comes out, I tend to get a few more (note: it's always best practice to wear SPF on your face each day).
 While soaking up vitamin D undoubtedly gives me a new lease of life, there's something about the smattering of freckles that also gives me a youthful glow.

-We spoke to Bare Minerals' international makeup artist Sarah-Jane Froom about why freckles are so anti-ageing and how to fake them without looking like you've drawn them on.
+We spoke to Bare Minerals' international makeup artist Sarah-Jane Froom about why freckles are so anti-aging and how to fake them without looking like you've drawn them on.

-Before I put on the freckles, I prepped my face with my usual products—Eyeko Black Magic Liquid Eyeliner (£15), Amazing Cosmetics Amazing Concealer (£30), Urban Decay Beached Bronzer (£20)—but also used Clarins Beauty Flash Balm (£23) to give my skin an added youthful boost.
+Before I put on the freckles, I prepped my face with my usual products—Eyeko Black Magic Liquid Eyeliner ($22), Amazing Cosmetics Amazing Concealer ($29), Urban Decay Beached Bronzer ($30)—but also used Clarins Beauty Flash Balm ($48) to give my skin an added youthful boost, along with some radiance.

-Taking Froom's advice, I used a light brown colour to give myself a few little dots over my cheekbones and nose.
-I repurposed my eyebrow pencil for the job—Eyeko's Brow Liner Shape & Define (£15).
+Taking Froom's advice, I used a light brown color to give myself a few little dots over my cheekbones and nose.
+I repurposed my eyebrow pencil for the job—Eyeko's Brow Liner Shape & Define ($20).
 I gently dotted little spots all over my face and then did a couple of bigger ones to give the impression of random freckles, as if I'd been out in the sun.
-I also used some Burberry Lip & Cheek Bloom in Poppy (24) to give myself a rosy glow.
+I also used some Burberry Lip & Cheek Bloom in Poppy ($30) to give myself a rosy glow.

 Opening Image: Photoshot/Hutton Archive/Getty Images